vainolo/learning-dotnet-aspire/Part2-SimpleWebApp/Readme.md

-# Part 2 - starting form scratch
+# Part 2 - Creating a Simple Web App

 In the previous tutorial, we took a look at the basic sample Aspire web app works.
 This time, we'll create a new app from scratch to get a better understanding of the basic building blocks of Aspire.